 Fast-fashion brands produce more collections than what we are able to wear.
 Prices are very attractive and push consumers to buy more, at the detriment of the quality and the product’s manufacturing conditions.

 What if the solution was simply to slow down and replace ethic at the heart of our approach.
-To buy quality clothing that lasts throughout time, as universal and timeless in style as possible, going through seasons and years smoothly, without planned obsolescence.
+To buy quality clothing that lasts throughout time, as universal and timeless in style as possible, going through seasons and years smoothly.

 With your support, we have launched our Comme Avant textile workshop to make long-lasting clothes.
 We've dealt with each topic thoroughly, without any greenwashing.